• About

 All applications for registration must be submitted in writing to the Electoral Commissioner of South Australia and must include:

-• The party's name and any proposed abbreviation
+• the party's name and any proposed abbreviation

-• The name, contact details and signature of the registered officer, along with general party contact details
+• the name, contact details and signature of the registered officer, along with general party contact details

-• A copy of the party's constitution
+• a copy of the party's constitution

-• A non-refundable application fee of $500.
+• a non-refundable application fee of $500.

 Additional requirements for non-parliamentary parties